 - CARF or JCAHO come out for a multi-day inspection.
-The let the program know in advance when they are coming.
+They usually let the program know in advance when they are coming.

 - The treatment program spends the weeks leading up to the inspection getting their notes in order, cleaning the floors, making sure that files are locked, checking fire extinguishers, and getting paperwork signed that says that emergency drills and policy reviews have been conducted.

 - CARF or JCAHO visit the agency.
 They may talk to a couple of clients.
 They meet with administration.
 They examine the physical aspects of the program and look at the notes.

 - Shortly thereafter, the program is either accredited or not accredited.
 Both CARF and JCAHO are a bit reluctant to provide data about pass/fail percentage rates for the programs they inspect.
 I suspect that the accreditation rates are quite high.

 - Every couple of years, the program gets reinspected.
 They often get a notice of when the inspectors are coming.
 They write a check to pay for the re-accreditation.